 Review the Gilman Pre-departure Toolkit for preparatory resources prior to studying or interning abroad with the Gilman Scholarship.
 We recommend saving a copy for easy access while overseas.

-Review the summer 2022 pre-departure webinar for practical tips from alumni on topics like health and safety, cultural adaptation, packing, and making the most of your experience abroad.
+Review the fall 2022 pre-departure webinar for practical tips from alumni on topics like health and safety, cultural adaptation, packing, and making the most of your experience abroad.

 Watch the webinar below for tips and advice from Gilman Alumni as you start your virtual international program.